Lynyrd Skynyrd added to Buffalo Chip lineup for 2020 Sturgis Motorcycle Rally

-Few entities and people have stood the test of time and can rightfully be called legendary like those joining the Sturgis Buffalo Chip lineup Friday.
+Few entities and people have stood the test of time and can rightfully be called legendary like those announced Friday to be joining the Sturgis Buffalo Chip lineup for this year's rally.

+Lynyrd Skynyrd is continuing a legendary tradition by finishing off their 40-plus year career with an ultimate send-off on the Wolfman Jack Stage on Sunday, Aug.
+9. This is Skynyrd’s second stop at the Chip as part of their three-year “Farewell Tour.”

 The one-time exhibit will also feature photographs captured by Lichter over his 40 plus-year career.
 The exhibit is free and open to the public at the Sturgis Buffalo Chip Event Center from 2 p.m. to 10 p.m.
 Saturday, Aug.
 8 through Friday, Aug.
 14, 2020.